Can a housing association force you to move?

 Your landlord must pay your removal costs up to a reasonable amount.

-Discretionary grounds for eviction
+Discretionary grounds for possession

 Rent arrears and late payment of rent